Thomas George Fermor-Hesketh: Personal life

-When his father-in-law died in 1885, he left the bulk of his estate to his daughter Florence.
-When her brother Frederick died, the whole of the Senator's fortune passed to she and the Fermor-Hesketh family.
+When his father-in-law died in 1885, he left one third of his estate to his daughter Florence in a trust administered by her brother Frederick and brother-in-law Francis G. Newlands.
+When the trust expired, her part of the fortune passed to the Fermor-Hesketh family.
 They lived in Rufford Hall, Ormskirk, Lancashire.

 Fermor-Hesketh died on 19 April 1924 aged 74, and was succeeded in the baronetcy by his son Thomas, who in 1935 was elevated to the peerage as Baron Hesketh.
 Lady Fermor-Hesketh died after falling down the stairs while visiting Euston Hall in September 1924.

 Legacy

 Hesketh Island, Kachemak Bay, Cook Inlet, Alaska was named after Sir Thomas following his visit to the area in his yacht Lancashire Witch in 1880.